THeNerdyGamer/Cooking/README.md

 This module adds several raw food items and the ability to cook food for better restoration of hunger and thrist.

 Warning: You may want to bump up the max RAM usable by Terasology when enabling this module.
-Otherwise, your game might crash when openining the Cooking section of the help menu.
+Otherwise, your game might crash when opening the Cooking section of the help menu.

 ## Contribution
 1. Fork and clone this repository locally.